ruisearch/DepUpdater/README.md

 | `Compatibility only` | 3,578                       | 16,896                     | 134,829                    | 23,438               |
 | `Naive`              | 3,869                       | 17,690                     | 136,611                    | 24,341               |

-tip: Many artiacts in Maven projects do not follow semantic versioning, so the reduced version lag on major, minor, and patch levels may not reflect the version gap.
+Tip: Many artifacts in Maven projects do not follow semantic versioning, so the reduced version lag on major, minor, and patch levels may not reflect the version gap.